Li-Heng-LH/JavaAssociateRevision/README.md

 &nbsp;

 #### Overriding ####
-When does compiler decides that a method is a overriden method?
+When does compiler decides that a method is a overridden method?
 When compiler sees a method in child class:
 * has the same name as the method in parent class, and
 * has the same parameter types as the method in parent class